 If you select Static IP, enter the IP address that your ISP assigned.
-Also enter the Static IP Mask (also known as netmask), Gateway IP address and Domain Name Server (DNS) Addresss.
+Also enter the Static IP Mask (also known as netmask), Gateway IP address and Domain Name Server (DNS) Address.

-The Gateway is the ISP's router to which your gateway will connect.

-A DNS server is a host on the Internet that translates Internet names (such as www.netgear.com) to numeric IP addresses.
+- The Gateway is the ISP's router to which your gateway will connect. - A DNS server is a host on the Internet that translates Internet names (such as www.netgear.com) to numeric IP addresses.
 Typically your ISP transfers the IP address of one or two DNS servers to your gateway during login.
 If the ISP does not transfer an address, you must obtain it from the ISP and enter it manually here.
-If you enter an address here, you should reboot your PCs after configuring the gateway.
+If you enter an address here, you should reboot your PCs after configuring the gateway. - c.
+Click Apply to accept these settings.